 - For the safety of our campus, all external visitors must confirm they do not have a temperature above 100.4 degrees F. Jacksonville University reserves the right to check the temperature of visitors upon arrival to campus.
 Those unwilling to comply with policies regarding social distancing and masks will be asked to leave campus.

 - While we are pleased to once again offer campus tours to students and families, we will limit the size of tour groups to promote social distancing.

-- Anyone who is not a JU student will not be permitted in residential halls this fall after move-in week.
-Also, Athletics recruits may not stay overnight in the residential halls this fall semester.
-This policy will be reevaluated for the spring semester.
+- Anyone who is not a JU student will not be permitted in residential halls after move-in week.
+Also, Athletics recruits may not stay overnight in the residential halls.
 External guests are not permitted to attend in-person gatherings of student organizations.

 Vendors or contractors performing work on our campus must comply with the latest safety policies and adhere to University expectations that they have been monitoring their health before arriving on campus grounds.
 Vendors and contractors working through Aramark Facilities must comply with Aramark Facilities standards for updated check-in and health and safety protocols.
 Those working through Jacksonville University must submit and obtain approval of their safety disclosure statement and procedures to ensure their efforts are in line with current University mitigation strategies.

 Face coverings must be worn while working in any public, indoor setting and at all times while working with others where 6’ physical distance cannot be maintained.
 Health screenings and temperature checks are recommended daily requirements.